How to Keep Docker Container Running for Debugging

 Why Does Docker Container Exit Immediately After Starting?

-When you are getting started with Docker, you might have faced the problem of the Docker container exiting immediately after starting.
+When you are getting started with Docker, you might face problems with Docker container exiting immediately after starting.

-Normally this does not occur if you try to run an official Nginx container.
+It does not happen if you run an official Nginx container.

-But if you run a base Ubuntu image, or build a Docker image with the wrong configs, the container will exit right after running it.
+However, if you run a base image like Ubuntu, busybox etc, or build a Docker image without a long running process, the container will exit right after running it.

-Here is a screenshot showing both the running Nginx container and exited Ubuntu container.
+The following screenshot shows both the running Nginx container and exited Ubuntu container.

-2. In the official Nginx image, the Nginx foreground process is part of the Dockerfile.
+2. In the official Nginx image, the Nginx foreground process is part of the Dockerfile Entrypoint .
 See official Nginx Dockerfile.

 3. Whereas, in the base Ubuntu image, there is no Entrypoint for the foreground process.
 That’s why it gets exited right after you execute the docker run command.

-Let’s see how to add an Entrypoint that keeps the ubuntu image running.
+Let’s look at how to add an ENTRYPOINT to Docker that keeps the conatiner image running.

 Dockerfile Command to Keep the Container Running

-Also, let’s look at another 3 methods to keep the container running with the docker run command.
+Also, let’s look at another four differnt methods to keep the container running with the docker run command.

 Method 2: Using the tail command